Table of Contents Show

 For lunch, a traditional tuna salad sandwich.
 It’s light, filling, and delicious.
 This box includes cucumber slices, baked plantain chips, and a colorful melon mozzarella salad for quick fruit and veggie toppings.

-10. Kids Bento Box Ideas for Rice Balls
+10. Kids Bento Box for Rice Balls

 While packing a school lunch box, sometimes coming new lunch ideas for kids can be not so easy.
 These rice balls make a simple, healthy bento box lunch.
 These delightful bento box-friendly rice balls are known as onigiri in Japan.
 They’re usually round or triangle-shaped, and they’re either wrapped with nori a dried seaweed with it.
-Other attractive shapes you can make is including a panda, cat, or rabbit.
+Other attractive shapes you can make include a panda, cat, or rabbit.

 To make the eyes, nose, and other features, you can use chunks of seaweed.
 You can also stuff it with tuna or some crab.